 Details of the records catalogued can be found via the Club's online records, which can be viewed here.
-An overview of the records we hold can be found on the AIM25 website.
+An overview of the records we hold can be found on the AIM25 website, available here.

 Access to the Archive

-Access to the archive material held at MCC can be viewed at the MCC Library, which is open by appointment to researchers on non-match days throughout the year.
+Access to the archive material held at MCC can be viewed at the MCC Library (see above), which is open by appointment to researchers on non-match days throughout the year.

 Researchers are advised to contact the Library prior to arranging a visit, as staff can provide information about the area of research you are interested in.
 Staff reserve the right to withhold access to records if the item requested is physically unfit for production.